DO I NEED AN ENGINEER TO HANG A TIRE SWING?

 - ANY of the above

-If you are working on remodeling your home or business, you will probably need a permit.
-If you need a permit, in many cases you will need a stamped architectural and/or engineers drawing.
+Because, if you are working on remodeling your home or business, you will probably need a permit.
+And, if you need a permit, in many cases you will need a stamped architectural and/or engineers drawing.

-So before embarking on a building addition or improvement, check with your local building department for the do’s and don’ts of your upcoming project.
+So, before starting a building addition or improvement, check with your local building department for the do’s and don’ts of your upcoming project.